openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 application using `Core` class instance method `AddExtension` like this `core.AddExtension(std::make_shared<Extension>(compiled_library_file_name), "CPU");`.

-To test that the extension is implemented correctly we can run the "mri_reconstruction_demo.py" with the following content:
+To test that the extension is implemented correctly we can run the "mri_reconstruction_demo" with the following content:

 @snippet mri_reconstruction_demo.py mri_demo:demo